audunhalland/audunhalland.github.io/content/blog/hypp-post-mortem.md

 scope is very hard to define.
 To take it somewhere remotely close to production quality is way too big a task for a hobby project developed during the night.

 It was (almost too much) fun while it lasted.
-My next projects will try have a more focused scope.
+My next projects will try to have a more focused scope.